2 Helpful / 0 Not

 Awesome use of space.

-The holes with pads have good footing and are in good shape.
+The holes with boxes have good footing and are in good shape.

 Fair lines that will challenge even the best arms.

 Nice stone benches throughout the round.